Bars & Pubs

 46 Hardware Lane, Melbourne CBD

-Kirk's Wine Bar, a well-known fixture among the best bars Melbourne boasts, is the ideal spot for both an arvo wine or more-settled-in dining experience.
+Kirk's Wine Bar, a well-known fixture among the city's best bars, is the ideal spot for both an arvo wine or more-settled-in dining experience.
 Nestled in the heart of the CBD, it attracts a dedicated crowd who appreciates the expertly curated drinks list, and the attentive floor staff are ready to recommend anything from Chardonnay to Gamay.

 READ MORE